 Middle East Studies Program

-We define the Middle East not only as a geographical entity that has been outlined in a variety of ways by different scholars and institutions, but also as a wider cultural entity that may include the vaguely defined geographical entity as well as all of North Africa, Central Asia, parts of Northwestern China, and Diaspora communities.
+We define the Middle East not only as a geographical entity that has been outlined in a variety of ways by different scholars and institutions, but also as a wider cultural entity that may include the generally defined geographical entity as well as all of North Africa, Central Asia, parts of Northwestern China, Diaspora communities, and beyond.

 The Middle East Studies Program was created through the support of a Title VI-A grant from the Department of Education for International Studies and Foreign Languages in 2009.
 In 2010 the interdisciplinary minor in Middle East Studies was established.